ThyW/plogy/readme.md

 # run the docker not as a deamon, while still exposing the port 5000
 $ ./run run

+# to enter the shell inside the docker
+$ ./run run shell
+# if you wish to view the database, you can than run from within the docker shell:
+$ sqlite3 data/sqlite.db

 # if you wish to kill the docker image, run:
 $ ./run kill